Stairlift Cost and Other FAQs

 Our lifts are installed onto the steps with support brackets which are secured to your steps with screws.

-5 yrs. - chassis (the unit that runs on the track);
+2 yrs. - chassis (the unit that runs on the track);

-3 yrs. - components. (e.g., seat, armrests, footrest, control switch, etc.); and
+2 yrs. - components. (e.g., seat, armrests, footrest, control switch, etc.); and

-1 year - battery.
+30 days - battery.

 Our RAVE 2 is made by Harmar in Sarasota, Florida and is comparable to the Harmar SL-600 model.
+The Legacy II is built in Harrisonville, Missouri.

 While you can purchase used and refurbished units for less money, these lifts usually carry either a limited or no warranty and sometimes come with highly worn parts.
 Oftentimes we can make you an attractive offer on a new unit with a full warranty.

 Our lifts operate off batteries which are charged from standard household 115-volt, 15-amp grounded (3-prong) outlet.
 This outlet can be located at either the bottom or the top of the stairs.
 The electric source is needed to charge the stairlift’s batteries.
+We strongly recommend using a surge protector rated for at least 1000 joules to safeguard your stairlift.
+These affordable devices easily plug into standard 110-115V grounded outlets and provide essential protection from power surges for the electronics inside the carriage.

 Yes, in most cases there is no problem.
 However, a door at the bottom of the stairs may require an optional folding rail assembly to operate properly.